 Steeb Named Founding Dean of the College of Global Population Health

-On March 1, University of Health Sciences and Pharmacy in St. Louis will officially welcome David Steeb, Pharm.D., MPH, as the founding dean of the University’s new College of Global Population Health.
-The addition of Steeb as dean marks another significant milestone for the University as it works toward its vision of becoming a transformational leader in health education and research.
+On March 1, 2022, University of Health Sciences and Pharmacy in St. Louis welcomed David Steeb, Pharm.D., MPH, as the founding dean of the University’s new College of Global Population Health.
+The addition of Steeb as dean marked another significant milestone for the University as it works toward its vision of becoming a transformational leader in health education and research.

-As the first college of population health in the U.S. with a global focus, the College of Global Population Health will work collaboratively with St. Louis College of Pharmacy, the College of Arts and Sciences and the College of Graduate Studies to enhance student educational opportunities and experiences.
+As the first college of population health in the U.S. with a global focus, the College of Global Population Health works collaboratively with St. Louis College of Pharmacy, the College of Arts and Sciences and the College of Graduate Studies to enhance student educational opportunities and experiences.

 During his time at UNC Eshelman School of Pharmacy, Steeb worked to develop and oversee international partnerships and programs, and conduct global health training and research.

 His major accomplishments during his time at UNC Eshelman School of Pharmacy included helping to raise nearly $1 million for more than 220 global student exchanges.
 He also played an instrumental role in managing $1.5 million in research seed funding with a 3:1 return on investment for PharmAlliance, an international partnership between three leading pharmacy schools established to improve global health care through innovation in pharmacy education, professional practice, research and student collaboration.